 - The shopper receives the order.

-Businesses that adopt a dropshipping strategy don’t have to invest capital in acquiring inventory or establishing a location to store it.
-They also don’t have to spend time organizing their inventory or hiring a staff to fulfill orders.
-This means that dropshipping has a very low barrier to entry, as you can start a dropshipping business when you don’t have the funds necessary to run a traditional retailing operation.
+Businesses that adopt a dropshipping strategy don’t have to invest capital in acquiring inventory, or establishing a location to store it.
+They also don’t have to spend time organizing their inventory or hiring staff to fulfil orders.
+This means that the practice has a very low barrier to entry.
+You can actually start a dropshipping business when you don’t have the funds necessary to run a traditional retailing operation.

 A dropshipping retailer can scale quickly because order fulfillment is not dependent on the size of a physical location or the number of workers needed to ship out an order.
-For this reason, dropshipping can greatly benefit retailers that experience fluctuating sales due to seasonal factors or other reasons.
+For this reason, it can greatly benefit retailers who experience fluctuating sales due to seasonal factors or other reasons.

-By eliminating the need to maintain physical inventory, dropshipping reduces the management overhead retailers that face.
-They do not need to spend time tracking inventory, managing the infrastructure that houses it, or managing shipping, which is outsourced to suppliers.
+By eliminating the need to maintain physical inventory, dropshipping reduces the management overhead that retailers face.
+They do not need to spend time tracking inventory, managing the infrastructure that houses it, or managing shipping – instead, the suppliers take care of these.

 Dropshipping brings flexibility to many facets of a retail business.
 A brand can operate from anywhere, offer different types of products, and change its offerings easily if market preferences change.

-Though it is a popular retail strategy, there are specific challenges associated with dropshipping.
-Successful dropshipping requires the particulars of its workflow to align with your business goals.
-You must also work with the negative impacts associated with dropshipping, such as lower profit margins or potential legal issues.
+Though it is a popular retail strategy, there are specific challenges associated with dropshipping, meaning successful implementation requires the particulars to align with your business goals.
+You must also work with the potential negative impacts of this approach, when considering how to dropship.